julien-gassmann/laravel-pest-scenarios/README.md

 ## Web routes

-Web route scenarios let you test routes returning rendered HTML views or simple redirects.
+Web route scenarios let you test routes returning rendered HTML views or redirects, including those triggered by validation errors.

-They provide the same syntax and automation — request building, authentication, mocking and assertions — but focus on the behavior and state of the response (view content, redirect, session, etc.) rather than JSON structures.
+They provide the same syntax and automation as API scenarios — request building, authentication, mocking and assertions — but focus on the behavior and state of the response (view content, redirects, session state, etc.) rather than JSON structures.

+Redirect behavior can be controlled using `shouldFollowRedirect`, and you can define the originating page with `fromRoute` for form submissions and post-redirect-get flows.

 > [!TIP]
 > To quickly get started, you can generate a prefilled test file with: <br>